Loose Leash Walking Techniques Blog Banner

 Loose leash walking often falls apart around distractions, excitement, frustration, or environments that are too hard too soon.
 When that happens, the answer is usually not to get tougher.
 It is usually to make the situation easier, create more distance, lower the difficulty, and help the dog succeed again.

-That reset is part of training, not a failure of training.
+That reset is part of practice, not a failure of coaching.

 When the dog cannot do it, the setup usually needs to change.